designer2k2/Lora-TTNMapper-T-Beam/README.md

 ## Instructions

-Copy all from here locally, open it with PlatformIO, modify the config.h with your credentials and upload.
+Copy all from here locally, open it with PlatformIO, modify the config.h with your ABP credentials and upload.

 On The Things Network side, the settings needed are available [here](https://www.thethingsnetwork.org/docs/applications/ttnmapper/).